philthompson10/sip/docs/directives.rst

     A custom Python object is used to wrap C-style named enums.
 The standard Python enum types will be used to wrap C++11 scoped enums.

-NoRootSipModule
-    A reference to the sip module is not added as a root module (ie. in ``site-packages`` (default).

-RootSipModule
-    A reference to the sip module is added as a root module (ie. in ``site-packages``.
-This option should only be used by certain, existing, legacy projects.

 .. directive:: %Timeline